Airdate: 10/01/1986

 Family issue: it’s the category of the assignment.

 Instead, Margie Impert’s role is of much importance: this episode marks the end of her entire career.
-After this episode of Highway, she retired from acting at the age of 38, and little is known about what she has done since.
-Apparently, in 1982 she got married to fellow actor and producer Ronald Rubin, who similarly retired around those same years (in 1987, with the exclusion of a movie in 1991 as writer), so maybe they did something together; or maybe she did like Diane in the series, who seemingly loved her job when she’s introduced in A Match Made In Heaven and then turned into a housewife upon marrying a man.
+After this Highway show, she retired from acting at the age of 38 and little is known about what she has done since.
+Apparently, in 1982 she got married to fellow actor and producer Ronald Rubin, who similarly retired around those same years (his last credit as producer is dated 1987, followed by a movie in 1991 as writer), so maybe they did something together; or maybe she did like Diane in the series, who seemingly loved her job when she’s introduced in A Match Made In Heaven and then turned into a housewife upon marrying a man.

 That’s what she retired for, and Highway inspired her.

-Either way, she is now a Highway Lifetime actress (someone involved in Highway and concluded the career with one episode of this series).
+Either way, she is now a Highway Lifetime actress (someone who concluded the career with one episode of this series).

 Sunday Suits: when the characters go to court, Jonathan and Mark decide to wear the Sunday suits, the first time in the season.